 - The typical Western diet, high in refined carbohydrates, fats, and animal protein sources, have been linked to gut microbiome imbalance and poor health outcomes.
 Choosing a Mediterranean style of dietary intake, rich in whole grains, pulses (such as beans and lentils), plenty of fruit and vegetables, and more modest amounts of lean protein (such as fish) and healthy oils (such as olive oil) will have a positive impact on your gut microbiota.
 Finding ways to boost your plant-based food intake not only helps to increase your body’s supply of many important nutrients for health and pregnancy, but also provides plenty of the dietary fibre that healthy gut microbes love.

-- Foods containing probiotics (bacteria that have been proven to confer a benefit when consumed) have been shown to reduce risk of preterm birth and preeclampsia, and probiotics may also help to reduce postpartum waist circumference.
+- Foods containing probiotics (bacteria that have been proven to confer a benefit when consumed) have been shown to reduce risk of preterm birth and preeclampsia.
+Additionally probiotics may also help to reduce postpartum waist circumference.
 One double-blind, placebo controlled study found a reduced incidence of gestational diabetes amongst women who received probiotic supplements during pregnancy.
 Be sure to choose a probiotic that is evidence based – your dietitian can help you with that!

 Moving for Two (+100 Trillion)

-There’s plenty of evidence to support the benefits of regular physical activity at all life ages and stages; exercise helps to reduce inflammation and protects against chronic inflammatory diseases.
+There’s plenty of evidence to support the benefits of regular physical activity at all life ages and stages.
+Exercise helps to reduce inflammation and protects against chronic inflammatory diseases.
 It’s hypothesized that these particular benefits are related, at least in part, to positive effects of exercise on the microbiome.
-Studies are beginning to show that different forms of activity produce changes to microbiome characteristics, so it’s plausible that in addition to the known benefits of moderate pregnancy-safe activity, a positive effect on your microbiome might be another reason to get moving while baby’s on board.
+Studies are beginning to show that different forms of activity produce changes to microbiome characteristics.
+So, it’s plausible that in addition to the known benefits of moderate pregnancy-safe activity, a positive effect on your microbiome might be another reason to get moving while baby’s on board.

-Chronic levels of physical or mental stress create an inflammatory response within the body, which may increase risk of preterm delivery, high blood pressure in pregnancy, and diabetes.
+Chronic levels of physical or mental stress create an inflammatory response within the body.
+Which may increase risk of preterm delivery, high blood pressure in pregnancy, and diabetes.
 Gut microbes can also influence depression symptoms and mental responses to stress, which are also associated with preterm delivery.
-So it’s a two-way street; focus on lifestyle and nutrition strategies for promoting a healthy microbiome and find meaningful ways to manage the stress in your life (such as physical activity, relaxation, meditation, working with a Registered Psychologist, and/or medical management in collaboration with your healthcare provider).
+So it’s a two-way street.
+Focus on lifestyle and nutrition strategies for promoting a healthy microbiome and find meaningful ways to manage the stress in your life.
+(Such as physical activity, relaxation, meditation, working with a Registered Psychologist, and/or medical management in collaboration with your healthcare provider).

 Early Infant Microbiome

-- Skin to Skin: Practice Kangaroo care (holding baby skin-to-skin, chest-to-chest) with baby as soon as safely possible following birth, and for as many hours as possible per day with your newborn.
+Practice Kangaroo care (holding baby skin-to-skin, chest-to-chest) with baby as soon as safely possible following birth, and for as many hours as possible per day with your newborn.

-- Breastfeeding: While I am certainly a believer that a fed baby is best, research shows that most infants obtain all they need for optimal growth and development consuming breast milk alone until around 6 months of age.
+While I am certainly a believer that a fed baby is best, research shows that most infants obtain all they need for optimal growth and development consuming breast milk alone until around 6 months of age.
 Breast milk contains a rich diversity of health-promoting microbes, which is not replicated in infant formula.
 If your baby does consume formula, consider choosing one that contains pre- and probiotics.
 Choosing to continue breastfeeding beyond infancy may have lasting health benefits to the microbiome, since the first 3 years of life are when the majority of its composition is established.

-- Proper timing of complementary foods: Early introduction of complementary foods (especially before 3 months of age, no matter an infant’s size/weight) is associated with increased risk for gastrointestinal infection and food allergy.
+Early introduction of complementary foods (especially before 3 months of age, no matter an infant’s size/weight) is associated with increased risk for gastrointestinal infection and food allergy.
 From a gut maturity/microbial colonization stage, this makes sense.
 Wait until baby is at least 4 months old, but use his/her developmental readiness to decide when to offer complementary foods; for most infants this is around 6 months old.
 Baby should be able to sit upright in a high chair with good head and neck control, display an interest in food and eating, open her/his mouth when food is offered, and be able to move food from the front of the tongue to the back.
 (Spitting food back out reflexively indicates baby’s still not ready; wait another week or two and try again.)

-Baby’s microbiome is also influenced by mode of delivery (if safely possible for you/baby, plan for vaginal delivery to confer beneficial microbes from the birth canal).
+Baby’s microbiome is also influenced by mode of delivery.
+(If safely possible for you/baby, plan for vaginal delivery to confer beneficial microbes from the birth canal).
 If your baby/toddler requires antibiotics at some point, consider supplementing with infant-approved probiotic drops in consultation with your baby’s healthcare provider.

 Early Childhood Microbiome